-Retentions: A middle school student will be retained if he or she fails:
+Retentions: A middle school student may be retained if he or she fails:

 - 1. Two (2) or more CORE subjects. - 2.
-One (1) CORE subject and a failing average of electives. - 3.
-One (1) CORE subject and a failing average of specials. - 4.
+One (1) CORE subject and a failing average of specials. - 3.
 Absent from school 25 or more days without an acceptable medical excuse.